xuctang/ECh-267-Final-Project-Xuchang-Tang/README.md

  Please note that these two files might take a long time to run.
 For reference, it took me 45 - 60 min to run a ratio_arr length of 8 with 10 trials each.
 Please leave time for the code running.

  The code is the preliminary result due to limited time.
 It has not been optimized yet.

+ Since the project focuses on the robustness of MPC, you cannot reproduce the exact results.
+However, you can run and see the trend with higher number of trials.